LGBTQ groups cheer Tokyo's same-sex partnership move as huge step forward

 "We offer our own employee benefits on top of the national provisions to try to equalise the system but there's a limitation to what is possible, and obviously not every company can do this."

+Ordinary Japanese, such as business owner Yoko Namiki, applauded the move as well.

+"I think it is very revolutionary," she said.
+"Diversity will continue to advance, so I think the governor's opinion was good."

-The next goal is making marriage possible, though this probably requires more local areas to adopt same-sex partnership regulations, creating enough pressure that the national government can no longer ignore it.
+The next goal is making marriage possible, though this probably requires more local areas to adopt same-sex partnership regulations, creating enough pressure that the national government can no longer ignore it, activists say.

 ((elaine.lies@thomsonreuters.com; +81-3-4563-2748; Reuters Messaging: elaine.lies@thomsonreuters.com))